Only this pageAll pages

 Authorization: Bearer <MCP_TOKEN>

-Clients without SSE Support (e.g., Claude Desktop)
+Clients without SSE support (e.g., Claude Desktop)

 Use the Cloudflare mcp-remote proxy for compatibility.
 Refer to Cloudflare's MCP Remote Proxy Guide for more details.